-There is a refreshment trolley selling prosecco, tea, coffee, various snacks and souvenirs.
-It comes through the carriage offering an at-seat service.
+There is a refreshment trolley selling prosecco, tea, coffee, various snacks and souvenirs that will come through the carriage offering an at-seat service.

 Should I take the Bernina Express in winter or summer?

-If you have a choice I would recommend doing it at both times of year!
-In winter the frozen lakes and snow-covered mountains will be incredibly beautiful whilst in spring/summer the green fields and flower filled alpine meadows will be a joy.
-The only tip I would say is that in winter it gets dark early so book an early train to ensure you see everything.
+If you have a choice I would recommend doing the Bernina Express route at both times of the year!
+In winter the frozen lakes and snow-covered mountains will be incredibly beautiful whilst in spring/summer the green fields and flower-filled alpine meadows will be a joy.

 Although we caught the train from Tirano the same afternoon it is possible to stay in Tirano and enjoy Italian hospitality for one more evening!